Close

 Comprehensive Visa Pathway Analysis

-Vanuatu maintains a tourist-friendly visa policy with visa-free entry for many nationalities for stays of up to 30 days, with the possibility to extend stays up to a total of 4 months.
+Vanuatu maintains a tourist-friendly visa policy with visa-free entry for travelers from over 100 exempted countries, who are granted tourist stays of up to 120 days on arrival without the possibility of extension.
 For travelers from countries requiring visas, visitor visas are available for up to 30 days for purposes including tourism, visiting friends or family, attending meetings or conferences, and other short-term visits.
 Our expert guidance transforms complex immigration processes into clear, actionable strategies tailored to your unique travel objectives.

 Key Service Highlights: